glimpsepandey/NetLogoFootball/README.md

 - Separate branches for each development step (e.g., `step-1`, `step-2`, etc.).
 - Step-specific README files provide details about each stage of development.

-## Current Progress: Step 4
+## Current Progress: Step 5
-- Implemented defensive strategies with movement towards the player in possession for potential interception.
-- Added logic for ball interception and possession switching.
+- Teams have been expanded to five players each, and player movement logic has been enhanced to maintain team formation and prevent clustering.

 ## Previous Steps:
 #### Step 1